silaspe/maths/docs/rand.md

 Today, me and my family drove through the city-state of Wokanam.
 I'm writing this in a hotel in a city I can't pronounce in Eluti.

+Today, I lectured my dad on counting systems like the complex numbers, split complex numbers, and dual complex numbers, why you never hear about $3$d numbers, and how this all relates to ring theory and geometric algebra.
+Maybe I should make a page about that.
+Then I ate ice cream in Wonawol with the rest of the (extended) family.

 Pronunciations:

 Puery - puh er y